tmuguet/map2gpx/README.md

 Output comes in two flavors:

-- _www-fr_ to use GeoPortail maps and APIs (only available in France) - driven by _index-fr.html_
+- _www-fr_ to use GeoPortail maps and APIs (only available in France) - driven by _index-fr.html_, source for [map2gpx.fr](https://map2gpx.fr)
   - You will need your own API key if you want to test/run it
-- _www-en_ to use services available worldwide (maps from OpenStreetMap, Thunderforest, OpenTopoMap, Hike & Bike, Hillshading and APIs from MapQuest, GrapHopper) - driven by _index-en.html_
+- _www-en_ to use services available worldwide (maps from OpenStreetMap, Thunderforest, OpenTopoMap, Hike & Bike, Hillshading and APIs from MapQuest, GrapHopper) - driven by _index-en.html_, source for [map2gpx.eu](https://map2gpx.eu)
   - Thunderforest, MapQuest and GraphHopper requires API keys.
 Even if the API keys provided here may work for you, please use your own API key if you to test/run it

 ## Customize